thisoldgeek/GarageDoorMon/README.md

 ## UPDATE 12/15/2019:
 Added an optional buzzer on the display that beeps three times when OPEN state is first received.
+The buzzer will not sound during "quiet_time" set in the program, default to start 21:00, end 08:00

 The new python script is named garage_mon_buzzer.py.
 Download this script and copy it like so:

 cd ~/GarageDoorMon
 sudo cp garage_mon_buzzer.py garage_mon.py
+Update your username and AIO Key after copying over to garage_mon.py

 Add the library:
 sudo apt-get install python-rpi.gpio python3-rpi.gpio